DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/running-tests.md

 * Click the IMAGE **Run test** button on the **Test Editor**'s toolbar.
 * Click the IMAGE **Run test** button next to the test in the **Fixture Editor** or in the **Explorer** panel.

-**To run a .js test file**, click the **Run test** IMAGE button next to the file in the **Explorer** panel.
+**To run a coded test's file**, click the **Run test** IMAGE button next to the file in the **Explorer** panel.
+You can also run test fixtures and individual tests from the **Code Editor** by clicking the IMAGE button.

 After starting a test run, TestCafe Studio launches specified browsers and execute tests in them in parallel.
 The **Reports** panel displays the test's progress.

 **To stop a running test**, click the IMAGE button in the **Reports** panel.

-If the *Pause the test when it failes* option is enabled in the used run configuration, TestCafe Studio pauses the test at the moment it fails.
+If the *Pause the test when it failes* option is enabled in the run configuration, TestCafe Studio pauses the test at the moment it fails.
 To finish the test, click the IMAGE **Finish** button in the browser window.

 ## Running Tests in Remote Browsers